 A responsive email is usually customized for the recipient’s chosen device.
 The responsive email templates are designed with coding to display perfectly on the screen size they are viewed in.
-Since most people nowadays have a smartphone, it is important to come up with mobile-responsive emails, as it shows up perfectly on a mobile screen.
+Since most people nowadays have a smartphone, it is important to develop mobile-responsive emails, as it shows up perfectly on a mobile screen.

 An unsubscribe link allows recipients to cancel their subscription when they don’t want to receive email from your brand.
 This link is often placed in the footer of the email and is added in an email to protect the brand’s email deliverability rate and avoid being moved to the spam and junk folder.
-If you are a small business, it is crucial to let go of your customers, which will be more beneficial for the company.
+If you are a small business, it is crucial to let go of your customers, which will be more beneficial.

 Attractive email subject line

 A good catchy or attractive subject line will help you convince the recipient that the emails contain information that can benefit them.
-You should make the subject line to create a good first impression because this is what determines whether or not the recipient will open your email.
-Unfortunately, when you are a small business, it is difficult to come up with an email subject line that will capture the recipient’s attention.
+You should make the subject line to create a good first impression because this determines whether or not the recipient will open your email.
+Unfortunately, when you are a small business, it is challenging to develop an email subject line to capture the recipient’s attention.

-To ensure your brand stands out in the recipient’s inbox, you have to be direct and convey the important information in a few words.
-You can also add emojis or certain words that will create a sense of urgency and lead to the customer purchasing your product or services.
+To ensure your brand stands out in the recipient’s inbox, you have to be direct and convey the critical information in a few words.
+You can also add emojis or specific words that create a sense of urgency and lead to the customer purchasing your product or services.
 The email subject line should be relevant to your recipient’s needs, interests or likes.